m-j-yates/AdventureWorks/README.md

 ## 💡 Why This Matters

-This isn’t just a dashboard—it’s a strategic engine for sales intelligence.
-By combining Excel precision with Power BI storytelling, I’ve built a tool that empowers smarter decisions across marketing, operations, and finance.
+This isn’t just a report—it’s a strategic engine for sales intelligence.
+With Power BI storytelling, I’ve built a tool that empowers smarter decisions across marketing, operations, and finance.

 ---